 Note that you will study at Uppsala University (Uppsala), University of Eastern Finland (Joensuu), and UiT The Arctic University of Norway (Tromsø).

 Why this programme?

-The programme provides knowledge in environmental law at three levels: internationally, within the EU and in the different Nordic countries.
-The goal is to create good conditions for those who are interested in legal work in the field of environment, nationally or internationally, but also for those who wish to study for a PhD in environmental law.
+The programme provides you with knowledge of international and EU environmental law, with case studies on implementation from the Nordic countries.
+The goal is to provide high qualifications for those who are interested in legal work in the field of environment, nationally or internationally, but also for those who wish to study for a PhD in environmental law.

-The programme gives you basic theoretical and methodological knowledge in environmental law.
-You acquire special legal knowledge and skills within two key environmental fields: (i) management of natural resources and the protection of biodiversity and (ii) climate change and energy transition.
+The programme gives you basic theoretical and methodological knowledge of environmental law.
+You will acquire special legal knowledge and skills within two key environmental fields; management of natural resources and the protection of biodiversity; and, climate change and energy transition.

 It is a two-year programme with a range of courses.
-There is a strong research approach in the programme; almost all teachers have a PhD degree in law and, furthermore, students are expected to carry out their own investigations before seminars and to complete a Master's thesis (30 credits).
-Law students from all over the world can apply to the programme (see below for eligibility requirements).
-The group consists of a maximum of 25 students.
+There is a strong research approach in the programme.
+Almost all the teachers have a PhD degree in law.
+You are expected to carry out your own investigations before seminars and to complete a Master's thesis (30 credits).
+Law students from all over the world can apply to the programme, which creates a very international study environment.

 The programme leads to a joint degree from the three participating universities: Master of Legal Science (120 credits) (Uppsala University), Master of International and Comparative Law (University of Eastern Finland), Master of Laws (UiT The Arctic University of Norway).

 – After graduating from my law studies I knew I wanted to continue with a specialisation in environmental law.
 I was interested in doing my Master’s abroad and the Joint Nordic Master Programme in Environmental Law caught my attention.
 After looking into it I was convinced that all the three universities jointly organising this programme have high expertise in the field of environmental law and offer a very versatile and topical curriculum.